ASFHyP3/hyp3-lib/asf_granule_util/README.md

     python tests/main.py [quick]

-The quick flag will no run download tests which are a little slow.
+The quick flag will not run download tests which are a little slow.

 ## Pypi